 Comment # Section Section Paragraph # Paragraph's Sentence # Sentence Starts with, " Comment 55 P. 67, Appendix A GSP Regulations Section 354.8(g) Water Code Section 10727.4 Bullet point #2: Wellhead protection Should read: Wellhead protection areas and recharge areas.
-Source: CA Water Code §10727.4 (2017) The Table in the only change is th Additional detail of 56 P. 67, Appendix A GSP Regulations Section 354.10 Bullet point #6 Encouraging active involvement Should read: (d)(3): A description of how the Agency encourages the active involvement of diverse social, cultural, and economic elements of the population within the basin Source: Final GSP Emergency Regulations The Table in the only change is th Additional detail 57 P. 68, Appendix A GSP Regulations Section 354.14 Missing or only selected items Change: Many items in the Final GSP Emergency Regulations Section 354.14 are missing from Appendix A. Please revise to include all items.
-Source: Final GSP Emergency Regulations The Table in the a only change is the Additional detail of the Additional detail 58 P. 71, Appendix A GSP Regulations Section 354.30 Bullet #3 "Description of a reasonable path to achieve and maintain the sustainability goal, including a description of interim milestones" This is incomplete.
+Source: CA Water Code §10727.4 (2017) The Table in th only change is Additional deta 56 P. 67, Appendix A GSP Regulations Section 354.10 Bullet point #6 Encouraging active involvement Should read: (d)(3): A description of how the Agency encourages the active involvement of diverse social, cultural, and economic elements of the population within the basin Source: Final GSP Emergency Regulations The Table in th only change is Additional deta 57 P. 68, Appendix A GSP Regulations Section 354.14 Missing or only selected items Change: Many items in the Final GSP Emergency Regulations Section 354.14 are missing from Appendix A. Please revise to include all items.
+Source: Final GSP Emergency Regulations The Table in th only change is Additional deta 58 P. 71, Appendix A GSP Regulations Section 354.30 Bullet #3 "Description of a reasonable path to achieve and maintain the sustainability goal, including a description of interim milestones" This is incomplete.
 Please include a more complete description of measureable objectives and interim milestones.
 354.30 (a) Each Agency shall establish measurable objectives, including interim milestones in increments of five years, to achieve the sustainability goal for the basin within 20 years of Plan implementation and to continue to sustainably manage the groundwater basin over the planning and implementation horizon.
-354.30 (e) Each Plan shall describe a reasonable path to achieve the sustainability goal for the basin within 20 years of Plan implementation of interim milestones for each relevant sustainability indicator, using the same metric as the measurable objective, in increments of five years.
+354.30 (e) Each Plan shall describe a reasonable path to achieve the sustainability goal for the basin within 20 years of plan implementation for each relevant sustainability indicator, using the same metric as the measurable objective, in increments of five years.
 The description shall explain how the Plan is likely to maintain sustainable groundwater management over the planning and implementation horizon.
-Source: Final GSP Emergency Regulations only change is the Additional detail of the appendix is based on the Preparation Checklist provided by DWR.
+Source: Final GSP Emergency Regulations The Table in th only change is Additional deta the appendix is based on the Preparation Checklist provided by DWR.
 The is the addition of the column noting the relevant GSP Section for each row. tail on the requirements is not needed.